TV & Movies

 Everything To Know About Netflix’s That ’90s Show

 Several That ’70s Show stars will return for the spinoff.

 That ’70s Show ran for eight seasons on Fox from 1998 to 2006 and launched the careers of several high-profile actors, including Ashton Kutcher, Mila Kunis, Topher Grace, Laura Prepon, and Wilmer Valderrama.
 Set in the late 1970s, the period comedy centered on six teenage friends living in fictional Point Place, Wisconsin, as they navigated high school, friendships, and young love, processing it all by smoking tons of marijuana.
 The beloved sitcom has received continuous fanfare thanks to its longtime availability on Netflix, though it left the platform in September 2021.
-However, the streaming service announced on Oct.
-8 that a spinoff titled That ’90s Show is in the works, and now several original cast members have already been confirmed to appear.
+However, the streaming service announced last year that a spinoff titled That ’90s Show is in the works, and, yes, several original cast members have already been confirmed to appear.
 Here’s everything to know about Netflix’s That ’90s Show, including its plot, cast, trailer, and release date.

 Netflix’s That ’90s Show Cast

 Familiar faces will definitely be on That ’90s Show, as Rupp and Smith are reprising their roles as Kitty and Red in addition to executive producing the series.
 This time, the beloved onscreen couple will be keeping their eyes on their granddaughter, Leia.